EdgeFirstAI/documentation/docs/perception/topics/model.md

 This topic is only published if the model service is configured with a model that outputs segmentation.

 ## /model/mask_compressed
 The `/model/mask_compressed` topic publishes information about segmentation masks using the custom [Mask](../api/edgefirst_msgs.md#Mask) schema.
 Each mask message has the width, height, and length of the mask message.
 The messages on `/model/mask_compressed` are compressed and the encoding is `zstd`.
 This topic is recommended to be consumed by services that are operating over the network to reduce network bandwidth requirements.
+This topic will be delayed by the time it takes the service to compress the mask.

 The XYZ coordinate system follows the [standard ROS convention](https://www.ros.org/reps/rep-0103.html#coordinate-frame-conventions) for `_optical` frames of z forward, x right, y down.